Is your steering stiff or loose?

 B. Factors Affecting Cost

-- Additional auto parts needed: It’s not uncommon for other components, such as tie rods, bushings, or hoses, to also need replacement.
-For instance, a new tie rod can cost anywhere between $200 and $215, increasing the total cost.
+- Related repairs: It’s not uncommon for additional components, such as tie rods, bushings, or hoses, to also need replacement.
+For instance, a new tie rod can cost between $350 and $1200, increasing the total cost.

 9 Critical Signs You Need a Rack and Pinion Replacement